 Messy or outdated data?
 Rankings slip, customers get confused, and competitors happily take the click.

-After implementing a structured local search program with Chatmeter by Alchemer to tighten their data, they pushed accuracy to 98%.
-About 25% of their appointments now come directly from their listings.
+For multi-location brands, these gaps scale fast.
+One healthcare provider highlighted in the webinar had over 200 locations – yet only ~50% listing accuracy.
+After adopting Chatmeter by Alchemer to tighten their data, they pushed accuracy to 98% and 25% of their appointments now come directly from their listings.

 If there’s one topic that makes multi-location teams groan, it’s verification.
 You claim a location.
 Google asks for proof.
 Weeks pass.
 Maybe it sticks.
 Maybe your listing gets flagged again for reasons no one can explain.